Author Emily Giffin Apologizes After Bizarre Anti-Meghan Markle Rant On Instagram

 "The fact that she uses her Instagram as a platform to bully someone who has never harmed anyone and she still thinks she’s a better person than Meghan is beyond me," one person replied to the tweet.
 "People need to look themselves in the mirror!"

-As the fervor grew, Giffen went private on her social media, but issued an apology on Instagram.
+As the fervour grew, Giffen went private on her social media, but issued an apology on Instagram.

 “I can see how some of my posts may have felt mean-spirited, and could be construed as having racial undertones,” Giffin said, per NBC.
 “It was not my intent, but I understand that intent and impact are two very different things.
 And I am truly sorry for that negative impact.”